Lisbeth Hockey: Nursing career

 In 1939 she was accepted to do her general nurse training at The London Hospital.
 She left the London Hospital on account of a new rule that stopped non-British subjects from nursing people who could be prisoners of war.
 She was allowed to train at Coppetts Wood Hospital in Muswell Hill and she qualified as a fever nurse in 1943.
 She then went to the Peace Memorial Hospital in Watford, completing her general nursing training in 1945.
 She changed her name to Hockey in 1949.
 She went to the North Middlesex Hospital, Edmonton and studied for her Midwifery Part 1.
 For the second part of her midwifery training she chose to go to Essex where she would spend time in the district.
 In 1950 she gained a health visitor qualification from Battersea Polytechnic.

 In 1965, she began working at the Queen's Institute of District Nursing in London, first as a tutor and then as a research officer.
 In 1970 she gained a Bachelor of Science in Economics from the University of London.

 In October 1971, Hockey was appointed the first director of the Nursing Research Unit in Edinburgh.
 It was the first nursing research unit at a British University.
 She completed a PhD in 1979, an uncommon achievement.
-Her PhD was awarded by City University, London and although her thesis was not published, A Study of District Nursing: the development and progression of a long term research programme provided an early description of the responsibilities involved.
+Her PhD was awarded by City University, London.
+Her thesis, A Study of District Nursing: the development and progression of a long term research programme provided an early description of the responsibilities involved.